myzlab/k-search-v2-docs/docs/select-statement/select/distinct.md

 ## Definition

-The `selectDistinct` methods allows you to add a `SELECT` statement with the `DISTINCT` clause to the query.
+The `selectDistinct` methods allows you to add the `SELECT` statement with the `DISTINCT` clause to the query.

 The methods available to use this functionality are: